brendongray/brendongray-portfolio/assignment3.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/5356540"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+I like the new visual even though there are significant changes.
+They're more interesting to look at, and they communicate more context for the reader.
 Given more time (and expertise in Flourish), I would add a feature where I user could select counties to track across the three variables.
-This would help tell a more immersive story.
+This would help tell a more immersive story that was useful for the reader.